Seizures of Bank Accounts

 Read more about seizures for forfeitures of bank accounts by the US Secret Service.

 Ex Parte Order of Seizure for a Bank Account

-Many of these cases begin with the agency filing an “Emergency Ex Parte Request for an Order of Seizure for the Contents of a Bank Account.”
+At the state level, a state or local agency might file an “Emergency Ex Parte Request for an Order of Seizure for the Contents of a Bank Account.”
 In the “Order of Seizure,” the Court might direct the agency to:

 - seize and/or secure all funds available in the Bank Accounts; and